directus/directus/docs/guides/api-hooks.md

 † Feature Coming Soon

-§ Oauth provider name can replaced with wildcard for all oauth providers `oauth.*.login`
+§ Oauth provider name can replaced with wildcard for any oauth providers `oauth.*.login`

 ## 3. Register your Hook